apache/linkis-website/docs/development/linkis_compile_and_package.md

 #### How to modify the Spark and Hive versions that Linkis depends on?

-Here is an example of modifying the version of Spark.
-Enter the directory where the Spark engine is located, and manually modify the Spark version information in the pom.xml file, as follows:
+Here's an example of changing the version of Spark.
+Go to the directory where the Spark engine is located and manually modify the Spark version information of the pom.xml file as follows:

 ```bash
     cd incubator-linkis-x.x.x/linkis-engineconn-plugins/engineconn-plugins/spark